Your Dog Ate Onion: What to Do Right Away

 - Unsupervised access to garbage or countertops — Counter-surfers and bin raiders can easily find their way to onion-containing scraps without their owners ever realizing it.

 It’s worth noting that all forms of onion are toxic to dogs — raw, cooked, powdered, and dehydrated.
 Onion powder, in particular, is significantly more potent than fresh onion and should be treated with extra urgency.
+A single teaspoon of onion powder can be enough to cause toxicity in a medium-sized dog, which is part of what makes hidden dietary sources so genuinely dangerous.

 Symptoms to Watch For